 Ngaruawahia township should not be seen in isolation and the surrounding areas play a substantial part in the fabric of the town through schooling, community services, business and retail.
 Settlements such as Glen Massey, Taupiri and Horotiu along with the rural communities in between will, in some form, contribute to the future development and structure of Ngaruawahia.
 The area that is being considered as part of the structure plan is shown on the attached map.

-A series of information days were held in Ngaruawahia, Glen Massey, Horotiu and Taupiri in August, with a further one for Te Kowhai on 14 October 2013 from 3-7pm.
+A series of information days were held in Ngaruawahia, Glen Massey, Horotiu, Taupiri and Te Kowhai in 2013.